• About Me

 So it’s no surprise that the funniest writer in fiction worked his magic with hilarious history too.

-A Life of Mark Twain in the Wild, Wild West
+The Trouble Begins at 8 ~ A Life of Mark Twain in the Wild, Wild West

 Who better to tell the rambunctious tale of a young river boat pilot who gallops off to take on the wild, wild West than Sid Fleischman?
 The tale is all true, and told with a wit as sharp as Mark Twain himself.